Plan your trip to Bordeaux with my advice for where to stay in Bordeaux! Learn which neighborhoods are good depending on your goals.

 Here are 7 of the best areas to stay in Bordeaux, as well as the surrounding sites that will make for the most memorable visit.

-1. Bordeaux Historic District, the best area to stay in Bordeaux
+1. Bordeaux Historic District, where to stay in Bordeaux for the first time

 The Saint Pierre and Saint Paul districts are where the “Sleeping Beauty” (a name frequently attributed to Bordeaux due to its dramatic transformation as a popular tourist destination in recent decades) is alive and thriving.